Oregon Women Lawyers (OWLS) Roberts & Deiz Award Dinner Honors Alums

 The Honorable Katherine Tennyson ’84 was first elected to the Multnomah County Circuit Court in 2002 and was re-elected to serve another term in 2014.
 She serves in the unified Family Law Department and became the Chief Probate judge for the country in 2007.
 Judge Tennyson has served as faculty in the national training Enhancing Judicial Skills in Elder Abuse Cases which is sponsored in part by the National Council of Juvenile and Family Court Judges (NCJFCJ).
 Judge Tennyson also serves as faculty for NCJFCJ’s Child Abuse and Neglect Institutes, which have educated more than 1,000 judicial officers since 1996 and is an adjunct faculty member for Lewis & Clark Law School teaching elder law.
 Recently, the Oregon State Bar awarded her the prestigious Wallace P. Carson Jr. Award for Judicial Excellence.

-The Roberts and Deiz Awards were created to celebrate the lives of two women who pushed the envelope for underprivileged communities through their work in law and politics, Justice Betty Roberts JD ’66 (1923-2011) and Judge Mercedes Deiz JD ’59 (1917-2005).
+The Roberts and Deiz Awards were created to celebrate the lives of two women (also alums) who pushed the envelope for underprivileged communities through their work in law and politics, Justice Betty Roberts JD ’66 (1923-2011) and Judge Mercedes Deiz JD ’59 (1917-2005).
 Justice Roberts was the first woman appointed to the Oregon appellate bench and was a beloved mentor and advocate for women lawyers.
 Judge Deiz was the first black woman to practice law in Oregon and the first woman of color on the Oregon bench.
 She overcame racial bias throughout her career and created opportunities for those marginalized by society to access legal resources and careers.